thibautvs/react-website-starter/README.md

 ## Conventions

-* Naming convention for JSX components and their associated Sass file is PascalCase (React community convention)
+* JSX and SCSS filenames in PascalCase (React community convention)
+* JS filenames in camelCase
-* JSX components with related Sass file are placed alongside for easier dev/maintenance and dead code elimination as files that are not required are not bundled
+* JSX components with related SCSS file are placed alongside for easier dev/maintenance and dead code elimination as files that are not required are not bundled
-* Single quotes in JS and Sass, double quotes for HTML in JSX files (React community convention)
+* Single quotes in JS and SCSS, double quotes for HTML in JSX files (React community convention)
 * No semicolons in JS(X) files (see design decisions)

 ## Design decisions